-Location: Râşnov, Transylvania – Central Romania
+Location: Town of Râşnov, Transylvania – Central Romania

 Nearest city: Brasov (9 miles northeast)